care throughout winter

 lawns & grassed areas

-Although these are the quietest months in terms of lawn maintenance it is important to keep grassed areas clear of fallen leaves or debris. and aerate to manage drainage and prevent standing water.
+Although these are the quietest months in terms of lawn maintenance, it is important to keep grassed areas clear of fallen leaves or debris. . . aerating to manage drainage and prevent standing water.

-If moss or disease does become a problem, a 6 weekly application of sulphate of iron may be helpful in discouraging disease and to help prevent common winter lawn care problems and a winter feed, low in nitrogen but high in phosphate and potash will strengthen both the grass leaf cell walls and roots.
+If moss or disease does become a problem, a 6 weekly application of sulphate of iron may be helpful in discouraging disease and to help prevent common winter lawn care problems, whilst a winter feed, low in nitrogen but high in phosphate and potash, will strengthen both the grass leaf cell walls and roots.

-Whilst felling and dismantling can be carried out at anytime of year, due consideration must be given to nesting birds or the presence of other protected species, making these months ideal.
-This is particularly so for dense species such as conifers and older trees with nest holes.
+Whilst felling and dismantling by qualified tree surgeons can be carried out at anytime of year, due consideration must be given to nesting birds or the presence of other protected species, making these months ideal.
+This is particularly so for dense species such as conifers, and older trees with nest holes.

-Crown reduction, thinning and lifting, although often a high summer activity, can also be carried out in winter, before bud burst and flowering in spring, when trees are in a growth process that renders them particularly weak to pruning.
+Crown reduction, thinning and lifting, although often a high summer activity, can also be carried out in winter, before bud burst and flowering in spring, when trees are in this semi-dormant growth stage.

-In very wet weather, especially on clay soils, soil compaction may mean rescheduling until conditions improve and remember that the branches of beech trees can become brittle in very cold weather, so cannot be climbed!
+In very wet weather, especially on clay soils, compaction may mean rescheduling until conditions improve. . . and remember that the branches of beech trees can become brittle in very cold weather, so cannot be climbed!

 WINTER GARDEN MAINTENANCE IN; DALE : LITTLE HAVEN : MARLOES : TALBENNY : ROACH : SAUNDERSFOOT : NARBERTH : BURTON : HOOK : LLANGWM : HAVERFORDWEST : MILFORD HAVEN : LETTERSTON : ST DAVID'S : PEMBROKE : PEMBROKE DOCK : SOLVA : FISHGUARD : BROAD HAVEN : TENBY : NEWGALE : ST BRIDES : ST ISHMAELS : FRESHWATER EAST : LAMPHEY : SIMPSON CROSS : NEYLAND